Germanisation in Poland (1939–1945): Biological extermination

 "Only a nation, whose underlying inclinations are destroyed, will allow itself to be thrown into slavery."

 The Germanisation of the Polish populace included limitedly planned and systemised elimination of the Poles.
 During the German invasion of Poland, divisions of the Einsatzgruppen were placed within the Wehrmacht, in accordance to the Special Prosecution Book for Poland composed via interviews with the German minority in the Second Polish Republic, carried out the murder of the Polish intelligentsia during the Intelligenzaktion.
 After the defeat of the Polish military, the extermination of the Polish intellectual elite was realised via operations like Operation Tannenberg, AB-Aktion, that would deprive Poland its political, scientific, social, cultural and militaristic elite.

-Comprehensively, the Intelligenzaktion led to the deaths of 100,000 Poles, of which around 50,000 were murdered via the so-called "direct action" (i.a. shooting), whilst the other 50,000 were sent to concentration camps, of which only an exiguous amount survived.
-Territory that was directly incorporated into Nazi Germany suffered the greatest, where 40,000 were murdered and 20,000 were sent to concentration camps.
+The Intelligenzaktion led to the deaths of 100,000 Poles, of which around 50,000 were murdered by so-called "direct action" (i.e. shooting); the other 50,000 were sent to concentration camps, and few of them survived.
+Territory that had been directly incorporated into Nazi Germany suffered the most severe losses, with 40,000 murdered and 20,000 sent to concentration camps.